kubrey/node-geoservice/README.md

    options.services['ipinfo'] = 10;
    ```

-   You can tell geolocator to doublecheck found result by necessary field:
+   You can tell geolocator to doublecheck found result by one field:

    ```
    options.common = {};